zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

    2. It is event driven.
    3. New items can be added whenever capacity is available.
    4. The direct limiting of the amount of work in progress forces teams to focus their energy on completing one piece of the puzzle at a time.
+   5. Relatively flexible as compared to scrum as changes can be requested at any point as the task is progressed through the different sections of the board.

    ## Disadvantage.